soz-live/soz-live.github.io/repos/soz-devs.md

 This repo includes functionality for Developers of **soz-live**, including:

 - Source code release creation functions and commands
-- Scripting routines for Github and PowerShell
+- Scripting routines for Github, PowerShell and Batch files.
 - Code Visualisation tools using code mapping functions
 - Code Documentation tools used during the release of code.
 ## Class Hierarchy

 - [SZOBBase](/classes/SZOBBase.html)